harishvc/quick-references/python3/python-intro4c.md

 ## Thread vs Process
   - A process is an executing instance of an application.
 A thread is a path of execution within a process.
 A process can contain many threads.
-  - Threads are easy to create, consume less resources since they share the same address space as the process creating the threads
+  - Threads are easy to create, consume less resources since they share the same **address space** as the process creating the threads
-  - Threads are used for small tasks, whereas processes are used for more ‘heavyweight’ tasks – basically the execution of applications - threads are light weight processes.
+  - Threads are used for small tasks, whereas processes are used for more ‘heavyweight’ tasks
   - Threads within the same process share the same address space, whereas different processes do not.
 This allows threads to read from and write to the same data structures and variables, and also facilitates communication between threads.
   - Communication between processes – also known as IPC, or inter-process communication – is quite difficult and resource-intensive
   - Processes are independent of each other.
 Threads, since they share the same address space are interdependent